 To Eat: The Georgian Room at the Cloister

 You don’t know luxury until you experience a place like the Cloister.
 Steeped in history, this gorgeous building is located right on the water on this prestigious private island.
-The Georgian Room is no different – dine in luxury at this Forbes Five-Star restaurant to try a perfectly crafted menu of “Refined Southern” cuisine.
+Dine in luxury and try a perfectly crafted menu of “Refined Southern” cuisine.
+The Georgian Room is only open to resort guests.

 To See: Ritz Theatre